Using Erd\H{o}s's methods to study Yorke's problems: Bifurcation Laws for Diffeomorphisms

 Having proven Lemma \ref{notype20}, we are now ready to describe the admissible bifurcations when $dim(S)=d=2$.
-Namely, we prove the following: \begin{proposition} Consider an orientation--preserving $C^3$--isotopy $f_t:S\to S$, $t\in(0,1)$, and let $x\in S$ be a periodic orbit for $f_{t_0}$, $t_0\in(0,1)$, of minimal period $n$.
-Then, when $dim(S)=2$, the saddle-node, period-doubling and type $m\geq3$ bifurcations can only have one of the following forms (see Figure \ref{fig3}): \begin{itemize} \item If $\phi(x)=-1$, $x$ cannot undergo any period-doubling or type $m\geq3$ bifurcations as we vary $t\in(0,1)$.
-In other words, $x$ can undergo type $2$ or type $m\geq3$ bifurcation only when $\phi(x)=1$. \item If $\phi(x)=0$, it cannot split into three periodic orbits in a type $m\geq3$ bifurcation. \item Moreover, at type $m\geq3$, $x$ can only split by the rule $1\to(1,-1,1)$.
+Namely, we prove the following: \begin{proposition} Consider a $C^1$ one-parameter family $f_t:S\to S$, $t\in(0,1)$ and let $x\in S$ be a periodic orbit of type $0$ for $f_{t_0}$, $t_0\in(0,1)$ of minimal period $n$.
+Then, when $dim(S)=2$, the saddle-node, period-doubling and type $m\geq3$ bifurcations for $x$ can only have one of the following forms (see Figure \ref{fig3}): \begin{itemize} \item If $\phi(x)=-1$, $x$ cannot undergo any period-doubling or type $m\geq3$ bifurcations as we vary $t\in(0,1)$.
+In other words, $x$ can undergo type $2$ or type $m\geq3$ bifurcation only when $\phi(x)=1$. \item If $\phi(x)=0$, it cannot split into three periodic orbits in a type $m\geq3$ bifurcation as we vary $t$. \item Moreover, at type $m\geq3$, $x$ can only split by the rule $1\to(1,-1,1)$.
 Consequentially, the only type $m\geq3$ bifurcations allowed are $1\to(1,-1,1)$. \end{itemize}

-As a consequence, any $n$-junction, $n>3$ has one of the following types (see Figure \ref{rules2d}): \begin{itemize} \item If a $n$-junction is decomposed into a finite number of period-doubling bifurcations, then $n-1$ orbits have Orbit Index $0$, and one has Orbit Index $1$. \item If a $n$-junction is decomposed into $k$ type $m\geq3$ bifurcations, then $2k$ orbits have Orbit Index $1$ while $k$ have Orbit Index $-1$ and $3k=n$. \end{itemize} \end{proposition} \begin{proof} Consider the differential of $D_{f^n_{t_0}}(x)$ - if $\phi(x)=-1$, by the orientation-preserving assumption on the isotopy $f_t:S\to S$, $t\in[0,1]$ we conclude that the differential has one eigenvalue in $(0,1)$ and another in $(1,\infty)$.
-This proves periodic orbits of Orbit Index $-1$ cannot have their period-doubled or $m$--multiplied - i.e., if $\phi(x)=-1$, $x$ cannot undergo period-doubling or type $m\geq3$ bifurcation, as the first requires two negative eigenvalues while the second requires two complex conjugate eigenvalues.
-Similarly, whenever $\phi(x)=0$, the differential must have two negative eigenvalues, hence periodic orbits of Orbit Index $0$ cannot have their period $m$--multiplied in a type $m\geq3$ bifurcation.
+As a consequence, any $k$-junctions, $k>3$ has one of the following types (see Figure \ref{rules2d}): \begin{itemize} \item If an $kn$-junction is decomposed into a finite number of period-doubling bifurcations, then $k-1$ orbits have Mallet-Yorke Index $0$, and one has Mallet-Yorke Index $1$. \item If an $3j=n$-junction is decomposed into $j$ type $m\geq3$ bifurcations, then $2j$ orbits have Mallet-Yorke Index $1$, while $j$ have Mallet-Yorke Index $-1$. \end{itemize} \end{proposition} \begin{proof} Consider the differential of $D_{f^n_{t_0}}(x)$ - if $\phi(x)=-1$, by the orientation-preserving assumption on the one--parameter family $f_t:S\to S$, $t\in[0,1]$, we conclude that the differential has one eigenvalue in $(0,1)$ and another in $(1,\infty)$.
+This proves that periodic orbits of Mallet-Yorke Index $-1$ cannot have their period-doubled or $m$-multiplied, i.e., if $\phi(x)=-1$, $x$ cannot undergo period-doubling or type $m\geq3$ bifurcation, as the first requires two negative eigenvalues while the second requires two complex conjugate eigenvalues.
+Similarly, whenever $\phi(x)=0$, the differential must have two negative eigenvalues, hence periodic orbits of Mallet-Yorke Index $0$ cannot have their period $m$-multiplied in a type $m\geq3$ bifurcation.